sidraut007/Terraform/README.md

 Folder Structure (Direct Values in main.tf)

-### This structure is used when you're using a module in the development environment and directly assigning values to variables within the main.tf file, instead of creating separate terraform.tfvars and variables.tf files.
+### This structure is used when you're using a module in the Specific environment and directly assigning values to variables within the main.tf file, instead of creating separate terraform.tfvars and variables.tf files.

 ```
 terraform-infra/